FOREX-Dollar gains ground against Swiss franc, hits highs vs euro

 * Euro nurses wounds after SNB’s surprise move to scrap euro cap

-* SNB move boosts bets ECB will adopt QE next week (Adds comments, updates prices)
+* SNB move boosts bets ECB will adopt QE next week (New throughout, updates prices; changes byline, dateline, previous LONDON)

 By Sam Forgione

-Volatility lingered and liquidity in franc trading was low as investors grappled with the SNB’s move, analysts said.

-“Traders don’t know what the new equilibrium price is on the Swiss franc,” said Greg Anderson, global head of FX strategy at BMO Capital Markets in New York.
+“The aftermath of yesterday’s surprise from the SNB is still playing out in markets,” said Brian Daingerfield, currency strategist at the Royal Bank of Scotland in Stamford, Connecticut.
+“Without the currency floor, (the franc) is trying to find its equilibrium.”

-The dollar last traded at 0.85670 franc, up 2.1 percent on the day but still about 16 percent below where it was before the cap was scrapped.
-Thursday’s sharp acceleration in the franc resulted in the currency’s first weekly gain against the dollar since early December.
+The dollar last traded at 0.85890 franc, up 2.4 percent on the day but nearly 17 percent below where it was before the cap was scrapped.

 Dealers speculated the Swiss had moved because they knew the ECB would take the plunge into full-scale quantitative easing, effectively printing hundreds of billions of euros, at its next policy meeting on Jan.
 22.

-The view that the SNB move was a sign the ECB would announce outright money-printing in an effort to combat deflation in the euro zone drove the euro to a fresh 11-year low against the dollar of $1.14595 on Friday.
-The euro was last down 0.6 percent to trade slightly up from the 11-year low, at $1.15635.
+The view that the SNB move was a sign the ECB would announce outright money-printing in an effort to combat deflation in the 19-member currency bloc drove the euro to a fresh 11-year low against the dollar of $1.14595 on Friday.

-“It seems that an ECB QE program is imminent,” said Thierry Albert Wizman, global interest rates and currencies strategist at Macquarie Ltd in New York.
+Several banks issued sell recommendations on the euro after the SNB’s move and Societe Generale revised its end-of-year euro forecast to $1.10 from $1.14 before the announcement.

+“The odds have gone up in the market’s view that the ECB will widen its quantitative easing policy at the January meeting” in the wake of the SNB action, said Win Thin, currency strategist at Brown Brothers Harriman in New York.

-Against the safe-haven yen, the dollar was up 1.3 percent at 117.640 yen.
-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.32 percent at 92.645 to notch its fifth straight week of gains.
-(Reporting by Sam Forgione Additional reporting by Jemima Kelly in London; Editing by James Dalgleish)
+Against the safe-haven yen, the dollar was up 1.2 percent at 117.535 yen.
+The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.61 percent at 92.915.
+(Reporting by Sam Forgione; Additional reporting by Jemima Kelly in London; Editing by James Dalgleish)